-Vehicles greater than 50 inches in width are prohibited on all trails except the Sand Hills Road section of the Redbird Crest Trail.
+- Vehicles greater than 50 inches in width are prohibited on all trails except the Sand Hill Road section of the Redbird Crest Trail.
 Vehicles using this section of trail must be licensed for road use.

 Kentucky offers a variety of OHV opportunities.
 If you are seeking mudbogging, jeep trails, technical challenge routes or extreme riding adventure visit the GetOutKy.com website to find a trail system that meets your needs.

-Trail use has inherent risks.
-Be prepared.
-You may encounter a variety of conditions along the trail.
+All outdoor activities have inherent risks.
+You may encounter a variety of unexpected and/or dangerous conditions.
+It is your responsibility to be informed and take precautions.
 You are responsible for your own safety.

 - Riders must wear a helmet when riding on national forest land.